Alabama Employment Law Attorney

 The Equal Pay Act of 1963 mandates employers to give equal pay to men and women for equal equal work.
 How equal work and equal pay are defined include skills, responsibilities, effort, and more.
 If you are the victim of receiving less pay than other people based on your gender call us for a free consultation.

 The Equal Employment Opportunity Commission is the agency that has made it possible for us to enforce the idea that no person shall be discriminated against by an employer based on their race, color, religion, sex, national origin, age, or disability.
 If you feel you have had such an experience you need an experienced attorney who is familiar with these statures to defend you in the court of law.
 Kira Fonteneau is an EEOC lawyer.
+Some of the more common forms of discrimination include age discrimination and pregnancy discrimination.

 We can also help in cases of a whistle-blower needing protection from retaliation.